Employee management solution for new companies in China

 How to manage your local employees in China

-There are a set of rules and laws that every employer in China has to abide by while considering recruitment of local Chinese employees.
+There are a set of rules and laws that every employer in China has to abide by while considering the recruitment of local Chinese employees.
 The Employment Contract Law is the most important law in China relating to an employer and employee relationship.
-To protect the employee rights, it specifies several employment rules.
-Payroll in China involves the employee’s salary, mandatory insurances, Individual Income Tax, Annual Bonus, Overtime Payment (if applicable) etc.
+To protect employee rights, it specifies several employment rules.
+Payroll in China involves the employee’s salary, mandatory insurances, Individual Income Tax, Annual Bonus, Overtime Payment (if applicable), etc.

 Social Security in China consists of 5 mandatory insurances and a housing fund.
 The employer has to contribute the social security on a monthly basis.
 The employer is also responsible for deducting the Individual Income Tax on a monthly basis and the tax declaration to the tax authority.
-What is significant is that different cities in China have different social security and housing fund policies, and the contribution rates and base is adjusted every year, which makes compliance a challenge for foreign companies while handling their employees’ payroll.
+What is significant is that different cities in China have different social security and housing fund policies, and the contribution rates and the base are adjusted every year, which makes compliance a challenge for foreign companies while handling their employees’ payroll.
 Thus, outsourcing their payroll and mandatory benefits to a local human resource service provider is very common among foreign SMEs.

 If you are interested to learn more regarding the employment issues in China, the below articles might be helpful for you.

 How to manage your expat employees in China